Key West Real Estate Heats Up for Summer

 As the old truism goes, it’s dangerous to make predictions, especially about the future.
 But an important factor that Key West has in its favor is a long history of resilience.
 Pandemics, pirate attacks, devastating storms, folly, and fantasy of all types are deeply woven into this island’s history and we always seem to come out on top.
 Maybe it’s something in the clear, emerald and turquoise water that surrounds us?

-To find out more about joining us Conchs here in Caribbean paradise, or to list your property and take advantage of the great market conditions, contact Bascom Grooms Real Estate and let us show you around incredible Key West.
+To find out more about joining us Conchs here in Caribbean paradise, or to list your property and take advantage of the great market conditions, contact Bascom Grooms Real Estate and let’s talk about the opportunities in Key West real estate.